wp-plugins/wordpress-post-tabs/readme.txt

 Please use the contact form in case of any issues while upgrading.

 == Changelog ==

+Version 1.4.1 (04/24/2014)
+1. Fix: Quicktag to insert tab shortcode not working in WordPress 3.9 Post Editor

 Version 1.4 (01/08/2013)
 1. New - Quick Tag to insert tabs shortcode in content area